kishlay11-kr/Laptop-Price-Predictor/README.md

 🛠 Skills Demonstrated

 This project demonstrates skills in data analysis, feature engineering, and machine learning model development.
-It also showcases expertise in web application development and cloud deployment using Render, making the model accessible to users online.
+It also showcases basics in web application development and cloud deployment using Render, making the model accessible to users online.

 🔗 Live Demo

-Try the application here: Your Render Link
+Try the application here: https://laptop-price-predictor-kishlay.onrender.com